 Here are some tips:

-- start planning early – ideally a year in advance – and research which specific flights you want to book, and when you can expect the seats to become available for the dates you want (more on that below)
+- start planning early – ideally more than a year in advance – and research which specific flights you want to book, and when you can expect the seats to become available for the dates you want (more on that below)

 - be flexible with your dates